Aahil13/AutoX-Documentation/README.md

     cd AutoX-Documentation
     ```

+3. Install MkDocs

+    ```python
+    pip install mkdocs
+    ```

 ### Usage

-1. Once the dependencies are installed, you can run the documentation site locally using the following command:
+1. Once MKDocs is installed, you can run the documentation site locally using the following command:

     ```shell
     mkdocs serve